eibenp/homebridge-gree-airconditioner/README.md

 - Plugin port.
 This port is used by the plugin to communicate on the network.
 - Device specific port.
 The plugin is listening for data received from the device using this port.

 All ports are set up automatically by default.
 In some cases auto detection is not appropriate.
-(E.g. when firewall rules should be set up) It is possible to overwrite the default ports by optional port parameters (for the plugin and also for each devices).
+(E.g. when firewall rules should be set up) It is possible to overwrite the default ports by optional port parameters (for the plugin and also for each devices). _Note that the ports must be unique._

 ### Temperature display units